bachelor-2014/report/v2/human_interaction.md

 describes our experiences with trying to live up to this.

 ## Goals

-The following is a summary of the thoughts behind the concerning the user interface of EvoBot.
+The following is a summary of the thoughts concerning the user interface of EvoBot.
 It is to be seen as an informal discussion with actual formal goals marked with **bold**.

 The main value that EvoBot seeks to provide its users stems from the top level goal that it **must provide the user with the ability to control as well as receive feedback from it**.
 The goal is apparent directly from the expected uses of the robotic platform.
 The user is expected to program an experiment, which EvoBot can then run.
 The experiment data must the be available for the user to see, so the experiment data can be used in research.
 As an extension of this goal, we seek to allow the user to **see experiment data while the experiment is running**, as this allows for the scientist to monitor an experiment while it is running.
 One could imagine e.g. that the user wished to run an experiment without knowing exactly what to expect.
 By allowing real-time result data monitoring, the experiment could keep running, until the user decides to terminate it based on the result data.
 The following goals are concerned further with how to achieve this interaction with the robotic platform.

 When considering the goals it is certainly advantageous to consider the end-user of the system.
 The users of the EvoBot will be scientists occupied with advanced chemical and/or biological experiments.
 Acknowledging the highly specialized expertise these people possess coupled with the ever present fact that humans rarely are experts in many things at once, one important property of the EvoBot is that it **must run without special technical setup**.
 This means that the barrier to start using the EvoBot must be inconspicuously small.
 This does not mean that there must be no setup process, but the steps, if any, should only have to be performed once and not have an impact on ongoing use.
 This enables a technician on-site to perform the installation for seamless ongoing usage.

 The complement to the previous arguments is that we, the designers of EvoBot, certainly do not possess the expertise to figure out which experiments will actually be beneficial to run on the platform.
 It is therefore important to not design a user interface that will eventually get in the way of the user.
 In order to balance between functionality and easy of use, we set the goal of the graphical user interface to **not overshadow functionality that the EvoBot platform can perform**.
 Specifically the user interface should always provide the user with access to control the lowest level of functionality, e.g. direct access to driving a motor, making sure that any unexpected uses of the robot requiring the doing of so is equally possible as expected uses.
 At the same time, we strive to make the expected use as efficient as possible.

 An 'experiment' can be many things, and it is not possible to foresee all the different experiments the user might need to run.
 We therefore find it necessary that the **user can program experiments making use of all functionality of EvoBot**.
 For this we pose a requirement on the user that she has a certain level of EvoBot proficiency.
 Such proficiency could for instance be the ability to write in a programming language understood by the EvoBot, as to give ourselves a fair chance of not trying to cope with providing both very high usability while keeping the complexity of the functionality.
 Sticking to what we are familiar with, programming languages, is a way of limiting the scope of the project.

 The final goal for the EvoBot user interface is a non-functional one.
 Developing the robot is a constant reminder that the platform has certain limitations when it comes to computational power.
 Therefore it is relevant to aim for a solution that has a low performance overhead and favours the limited resource platform.
 This is a hard-to-quantify requirement and is therefore only stated informally.

-## Description of the current solution
+## User interface in Splotbot

+## User interface in EvoBot

 The goal concerning the barrier of entry of starting to use EvoBot is one that has a strong effect on how the user interface is build, as anybody on any kind